You Can Touch the Elf on the Shelf: A Letter from Santa Claus

 “Elf on the Shelf” has quickly become a popular holiday tradition in families and schools around the globe!
 This combination book with a plush elf tells the story of how Santa Claus relies on scout elves to help him determine who’s been naughty and who’s been nice.

 Once children go to bed, each elf flies back to the North Pole, offering Santa a full report on that day’s events.
 Before the children awaken, the elf returns to his assigned home.
-He chooses a different place to hide but not before causing a bit of mischief of his own, engaging in various holiday antics like dangling from the Christmas tree or making snow angels from the family sugar bowl.
-Children who participate in this activity gleefully anticipate finding their elf each morning and seeing just what he’s been up to while they were fast asleep.
+He chooses a different place to hide but not before causing a bit of mischief, engaging in various holiday antics like dangling from the Christmas tree or making snow angels from the family sugar bowl.
+Children who participate in this activity gleefully anticipate finding their elf each morning and seeing just what he’s been up to while they are fast asleep.

 There is only one rule according to the story: if the child touches the elf, it will lose its magic.
 Herein lies the problem for so many parents of children who are blind or low vision.
 Many kids have been experiencing stress, anxiety, and in severe cases, bullying, as a result of their instinctively wanting to touch these elves so that they, too, may fully experience this tradition with some tactile connection.